 In order to “fit” the model to reality, volatilities and correlations of traded calendar year products are observed on a set of historical data.
-An optimization algorithm ensures a choice of model parameters consistent with observations.
+An optimisation algorithm ensures a choice of model parameters consistent with observations.

-THE POWER OF SIMULATION
+THE POWER OF SIMULATION – DISSECTING RISK

 Starting from our initial considerations on merchant risk mitigation, we have discovered that risks incurred under realistic market conditions are quite complex.
-Using simulation approaches, full insight on the dynamics and magnitude of risks is readily available.
-To name only a few relevant topics:

 - Investment decision & Structuring Process: Profit-at-Risk simulations of the PPA deal and its hedges allow for quantification of loss potential for any required confidence level.

-- Hedging: The impact of hedging strategies on risk can be analyzed, both with a view to Value-at-Risk (VaR) and Profit-at-Risk (PaR).
+- Hedging: The impact of hedging strategies on risk can be analysed, both with a view to Value-at-Risk (VaR) and Profit-at-Risk (PaR).
 Hedges can be defined arbitrarily, as a profile or as standard products.
 Risk can thus be assessed both from the perspective of a trader who stack-and-rolls, or from that of a corporate purchaser who is short and hedges with a PPA without stack-and-roll.

 - Potential Future Exposures: Walk-forward simulations of the portfolio allow for measuring the potential future extent of replacement risk, both on the PPA deal and its hedges.